petrvanblokland/DesignDesignSpace/Site.md

 * Designers who would like to do a follow-up refresh study, but are lacking time, finance or geographic location to make that work.
 * Professionals from other disciplines (such as programmers), to practice the basics of design in a series of exercises.
 Find the design component in their own daily practice and develop it further.

-In general the aim is to get graduate students as well as experienced designers back to a space of “WOW!”.
+In general the aim is to bring graduate students as well as experienced designers forward to a space of “WOW!”.

 Focus is on design students and their individual goals.
 Not on predefined course content.